rlugojr/linkurious-enterprise-manual/en/getting-started/configure.md

 #### Connection to an AllegroGraph server

 This is a sample configuration of Linkurious to connect to AllegroGraph.
 Notice that we configure the index with the property `skipEdgeIndexation` set to `true`.
-We do this because AllegroGraph doesn't allow properties on edges and therefore they are not worth to index.
+We do this because AllegroGraph does not allow properties on edges and therefore they are not worth to index.

 ```JavaScript
 "dataSources": [